 Exhibit a 120V lighting fixture or other appliance that uses a switch; OR two electrical household circuits using 120V materials to comply with National Electrical Code, one with a simple on/off switch to control bulb, and one using 3-way switches to control light from two locations; OR other project which demonstrates principles in the Wired for Power book.
 All electricity projects must include a report, explaining how the project was constructed, and principles for its operation.
+Recommendations can be found on the website.

 Exhibit any electronic or solid-state appliance.
 Exhibitor must be able to explain how the project was constructed, how it is to be used and how it works.
 When a project is being constructed, general safety and workmanship should be considered.
 All Electricity 4 projects must include a report explaining how the project was constructed, and principles for its operation.
+Recommendations can be found on the website.